AaravLabsOffical/Backend/README.md

 # AaravLabs Backend

 This is the backend for AaravLabs.
-AaravLabs is a fun, educational website for middle schoolers.
+Aarav Labs is an innovative learning platform designed to help middle schoolers with AI steps and answer analysis.
 It combines tough but intresting questions with AI analysis to helps kids know what they got right or where they went wrong.

 ## Building